timescale/docs.timescale.com-content/api.md

   ORDER BY five_min DESC LIMIT 10;
 ```

-To shift the alignment of the buckets you can use the origin parameter.
+To shift the alignment of the buckets you can use the origin parameter
+(passed as a timestamp, timestamptz, or date type).
 In this example, we shift the start of the week to a Sunday (the default is a Monday).
 ```sql
 SELECT time_bucket('1 week', timetz, TIMESTAMPTZ '2017-12-31') AS one_week,